Pocketzen/cse15l-lab-reports/lab3/report.md

   }
 }
 ```
-* `An input that doesn't induce a failure, as a JUnit test and any associate code`
+* An input that doesn't induce a failure, as a JUnit test and any associate code:
 ```
 import static org.junit.Assert.*;
 import org.junit.*;